mrchristensen/Catmatch/README.md

 ## Usage

-Your program will be run from the command line in the following way:
+Run the program will from the command line in the following way:

 ./catmatch filename

 The "./" at the beginning simply means that you are directing the shell to look for the program, catmatch, in the current directory (e.g., ".").  "filename" indicates that the program will take filename to read as a command-line argument.
 You can also pass an environment variable CATMATCH_PATTERN, which is a pattern.

-Your program will:
+The program program will:

 Print the process ID to standard error (stderr)--not standard output (stdout)--followed by two newlines.
 Open the file specified on the command line